top of page

 My door.

-The one from my own home — slightly scuffed at the bottom, paint chipped near the hinge, a familiar dent from the time I dropped a stack of books.
-It looked at me (doors can look at you, in their way) with a kind of fond exasperation.
+Slightly scuffed at the bottom, paint chipped near the hinge, a familiar dent from the time I dropped a stack of books.
+It looked at me — doors can look at you, in their way — with fond exasperation.

 I opened it.